Skip to product information

 After use, rinse lightly with lukewarm water, wipe off moisture with a soft cloth and dry in the shade.

-If you use detergent, use a small amount of neutral detergent and avoid strong abrasives.
+If you use detergent, use only a small amount of neutral detergent and avoid strong abrasives.

 The more you use it, the more the glaze will soften and mature into a deeper black.
-This aging process is the real joy of handmade pottery.
+This change over time is the true joy of handmade pottery.

-The deep luster of the Ishiguro glaze, the smoothness that clings to the palm of your hand, and the functional beauty of the floating tokkuri.
-This tokkuri, created by Masamoto Naosaku, will awaken a quiet emotion every time you pour sake into it, elevating even your ordinary evening drink to a special experience.
-Please use it regularly and let the flavor deepen over time.
+The deep luster of the Ishiguro glaze, the smoothness that clings to the palm of your hand, and the functional beauty of the floating sake bottle...
+This sake bottle, created by Naosaku Masamoto, will evoke a quiet emotion every time you pour sake, elevating even your ordinary evening drink to a special moment.
+We hope you will enjoy using it and let its flavor deepen over time.

 We carefully package each product in a way that suits it best.